satoshifuku/HelloWorldJs/Readme.md

 Pull request is important for collaboration on GitHub.
 When you open a pull request, you can propose or request someone review your changes.
-When you and pull in your contribution and merge them into their branch.
+If your changes pass the review, they will be merged into the remote branch.

 Open a new pull request.
 ![pull01](https://user-images.githubusercontent.com/8034356/64072119-6fa12980-ccc4-11e9-9221-2e0adebceec9.png)